 Microtia literally translated from the Greek means ‘little ear’.
 It is the medical word to describe a small or absent ear.

-If my child has microtia, does this mean that he or she is deaf in that ear?
+If a child has microtia, does this mean that he or she is deaf in that ear?

 Children with bilaterial microtia will usually need some form of hearing aid at a young age to enable them to develop speech.
 This is often a ‘bone conduction hearing aid’ that transmits sound waves to the inner ear through the bones of the skull.
 In very young children, these hearing aids are usually on a headband, but as a child grows older a ‘bone anchored hearing aid’ might be suggested.